huixie90/cpp_papers/concat.md

 ## Reference type of a `concat_view`

-The ranges to be concatenated must have a common reference in order for them to be adapted as a sequence of the same type.
+In order to adapt the ranges as a sequence of a same type, the references of these ranges must be convertible to a common type.
 For the standards implementation we propose this requirement be imposed as a constraint on the arguments of the `concat_view`.
 (This is an improvement on the existing implementation provided by [@rangev3], which does not have this as a constraint, albeit yields a hard compilation error when constructing its iterators.)

-This requirement is explicitly formulated in terms of `std::common_reference` of the argument ranges.
-See the [Wording section][concat].
+This requirement is explicitly formulated in terms of `std::common_reference_t` of the argument ranges.
+See the [Wording](#class-template-concat_view-range.concat.view).
 This is for practical utility and ease of adoption, and happens to capture a majority of the use cases.